USEPA/CMAQ/CCTM/docs/Developer_Manual/CMAQ_Dev_Manual.md

 ## Testing

-- Developers need to test using multiple compilers, multiple processor configurations, and singel processor configuration runs for single day to verify answers match.
+- Developers need to test using multiple compilers, multiple processor configurations, and singel processor configuration runs for single day to verify answers match the previous stable release, and/or that the answers are computationally and physically reasonable.
 - Developers need to share results of tests and request review of the documentation prior to a merge.
-- Developers of CMAQ need reviews from multiple CMAQ maintainers prior to a merge.
+- Developers of CMAQ code will need to request review from the CMAQ maintainers by submitting a pull request, and requesting a merge.

 Two classes of tests: